 She is keen on looking for tips to help her write better blog posts, gain more blog traffic and monetize her blog.

 So, she signs up to different blogs and loves reading their newsletters early in the morning at work while she’s checking her email and drinking her coffee.

 She spends 1 hour every morning researching tips to help her become a better blogger.

 What kind of posts Jeanne is looking for:

-- Why your Blog Traffic is not growing and 10 ways to fix it!
+- 13 Reasons why your Blog Traffic is not making money and how to fix it!